copy and paste this google map to your website or blog!

 How to Manage and Identify the Boxelder Tree - Treehugger The boxelder, also known as ash-leaved maple, is a common urban tree in North America known for its adaptability, drought tolerance, and vibrant autumn colors in the western half of the continent

-How to Identify and Remove Boxelder Trees - The Spruce Boxelder trees, despite their name, are actually a type of maple Unlike most other native plants, they have limited value as a landscape tree due to their plain appearance However, boxelders grow quickly in most soils and can stabilize ravine banks and stream edges
+How to Identify and Remove Boxelder Trees - The Spruce Boxelder trees are a type of maple and are often not ideal for landscaping due to their plain look and aggressive self-seeding Although they grow rapidly in various soils and help stabilize ravine banks and stream edges, they can become invasive

 Boxelder | UMN Extension Boxelder (Acer negundo) is a native, fast-growing maple tree, found throughout Minnesota except for the far northeastern corner of the state It is most common on river floodplains and along lakeshores and streams, but also grows in young hardwood forests